 Can you bring Portuguese canned fish to the US?

 Pro Tip: Never attempt to carry conservas in your personal item or backpack either.
-TSA agents are highly trained to spot the dense, rectangular profile of aluminum tins on baggage scanners.
+TSA agents are trained to spot the dense, rectangular profile of aluminum tins on baggage scanners — it reads exactly the same whether the tin is in your jacket pocket or buried under clothes.

 portuguese canned fish the only guide with tsa rules